Elt45/Fake-Problem-Troubleshooter/README.md

 Rename Any Of these files with ease

 Note:
-I do not own any copyright for these files these can be copied, pasted, edited, shared without any limitation.
-However I do not give you permission to edit the webpage.
-In other words, you can download and edit but you cannot commit changes onto this webpage.
+Feel free to copy, paste, edit, and share these files without any limitations.
+The only restriction is that you cannot edit or commit changes to the original webpage.

 Enjoy!